jonefeewang/jonefeewang.github.io/source/_posts/Announcing-Stonemq-A-high-performance-and-efficient-message-queue-developed-in-Rust.md

 However, based on my years of experience in message queue development (having led the development of Mafka for over 4 years and DDMQ for more than 1 year), as well as my expertise in managing and operating large enterprise clusters (exceeding 4,000 virtual machines or containers) with 99.999% availability, I believe these products are not without significant flaws.
 It is entirely possible to create a better solution.

 Kafka's high throughput and low latency are exceptional.
 Its distributed design is highly reasonable, and its underlying principles are relatively simple, making it an excellent platform for enterprise-level secondary development.
-With the integration of auxiliary systems, it’s possible to build highly available enterprise-grade clusters.
-For a detailed analysis of Kafka’s strengths and weaknesses, you can refer to my earlier blog post on industry research into message queues.
-Here, I’ll briefly summarize some key points.
+With the integration of auxiliary systems, it's possible to build highly available enterprise-grade clusters.
+For a detailed analysis of Kafka's strengths and weaknesses, you can refer to my earlier blog post on industry research into message queues.
+Here, I'll briefly summarize some key points.

-### 1. Advantages of Kafka:
+### Advantages of Kafka:

 1. **High Throughput and Low Latency**:
    Kafka excels in throughput and latency due to its use of sequential file I/O for reading and writing messages.
 This efficient approach achieves exceptional performance with high speeds and minimal delay.